uchicago-CAPP30121-aut-2022/capp-camp/docs/pre-installation/2-mac.md

 # MacOS

-Follow the instructions below to install Visual Studio Code (VS Code) and an SSH (Secure Shell) client.
+Follow the instructions below to install Visual Studio Code (VS Code), an SSH (Secure Shell) client, and the Remote-SSH and Python VS Code extensions.

 ## VS Code